 The Colorado Water Conservation Board is pleased to administer a $2000 one-year scholarship for a Colorado high school student or a Colorado freshman in a higher education institution interested in western water issues planning to attend a public institution of higher education in Colorado.

 Diane Hoppe served in the Colorado House of Representatives from 1999-2006 and was the chairwoman of the House Agriculture, Livestock & Natural Resources Committee, the Water Interim Committee, and the Water Resources Review Committee.
 She also served as the minority whip.
 Diane was a founding member of the Colorado Foundation for Water Education and served as president from 2002-07.
 Governor Hickenlooper appointed Diane to the Colorado Water Conservation Board as the South Platte Basin representative in 2012, and she was elected chairwoman of the board in 2015.
 Diane passed away on February 27, 2016.
 Her family worked with the Colorado Water Conservation Board to establish this scholarship in her honor.

 Frequently Asked Questions

 - Who is eligible?

 • Students must be currently enrolled in good standing in a high school, trade school, technical school, community college, or a four-year accredited college in Colorado.

-• Students must only have one year of education left before their high school graduation date.
+• High school students must only have one year of education left before their high school graduation date.

 • Students must be interested in the topic of Western water.